 Reactor Protection System

-For steam line break events at power, the reactor must be tripped and sufficient negative reactivity must be introduced in the core.
+The reactor must be tripped for steam line break events at power, and sufficient negative reactivity must be introduced in the core.
 The Reactor Protection System, RPS, provides this safety function.
 The RPS automatically initiates a rapid reactor shutdown (scram) by inserting control rods to preserve the integrity of the fuel cladding and reactor coolant pressure boundary.

 Safety Injection System

-The safety injection actuation shuts down the reactor (if it is still operating), maintains the reactor in a shutdown state (via injection of borated water), ensures sufficient core cooling to limit possible fuel damage.
+The safety injection actuation shuts down the reactor (if it is still operating), maintains it in a shutdown state (via injection of borated water), and ensures sufficient core cooling to limit possible fuel damage.

 Steam Line Isolation System